crystal-lang/crystal/CONTRIBUTING.md

 6. CI is green.

 When these conditions are met, a Core Team member can mark the pull request as accepted by adding it to the current development milestone.
-This signals it is scheduled to be merged soon and gives another chance for final reviews.
+This signals that the PR is scheduled to be merged soon and gives another chance for final reviews.

-The current development milestone is typically the milestone for the next release.
+The current [development milestone](https://github.com/crystal-lang/crystal/milestones) is typically the milestone for the next release.
-During the freeze period for the next release, feature enhancements are added to the release milestone after the next.
+During the freeze period of a release, feature enhancements are added to the milestone of the next release.
 Freeze periods are announced on the community forums and usually span two weeks before the scheduled date of a minor release.

 ### Merge Queue